doctrine-extensions/DoctrineExtensions/doc/sortable.md

 - Group entity ordering by one or more fields
 - Can be nested with other behaviors
 - Annotation, Yaml and Xml mapping support for extensions

+[blog_reference]: http://gediminasm.org/article/sortable-behavior-extension-for-doctrine2 "Sortable extension will enable ordering on any entity or its relation"
+[blog_test]: http://gediminasm.org/test "Test extensions on this blog"

 **Notice:**